Finsler structure of the Apollonian weak metric on the unit disc: Introduction

 A weak metric on a set is a function which satisfies all axioms of a metric, except for the symmetry and separation axioms.
 The term weak metric was first introduced by Ribeiro \cite{RH} in 1943.
 Few well known examples of weak metrics are the Funk weak metric, the Apollonian weak metric and the Thurston metric.
 In \cite{APMT}, Papadopoulos and Troyanov introduce a weak metric, called the Apollonian weak metric on any subset of a Euclidean space.
 The arithmetic symmetrization of the Apollonian weak-metric is actually a semi metric, called the Apollonian semi metric, which was introduced by Barbilian in 1934-35 and then re-discovered by Beardon \cite{BA} in 1995.
 It is defined for arbitrary domains in $\mathbb{R}^n$ and is M\"{o}bius invariant.
 In \cite{APMT}, Papadopoulos and Troyanov obtain the explicit formulas for the Apollonian weak metrics in the upper-half plane and in the unit disk (see \cite[Theorem $1,2$]{APMT}.
 They have also pointed out that the Apollonian weak metrics are related to the conformal (Poincar\'e) model of the unit disk and the upper-half plane \cite{APMT}.

 Also, Papadopoulos and Troyanov observe that the isometry group of the Apollonian weak metric is quite different from the isometry group of the hyperbolic metric.
 On the other hand, they have shown that the hyperbolic lines are the geodesics in the unit disc for Apollonian weak metric \cite[Theorem 3]{APMT}.
 For a special class of plane domains, Beardon shows that the conformal Apollonian isometries are M\"{o}bius transformations.
 In \cite{ZI}, Ibragimov shows that the Apollonian metric of a domain $D$ is either conformal at every point of $D$, at only one point of $D$ or at no point of $D$.
-The variational characterization of the Apollonian weak metric and Funk metric on the convex set in $\mathbb{R}^n$ has been investigated by Yamada \cite{SY}.
-Further explicit variational formulas for the Finsler structure of the Funk and Apollonian weak metrices on the convex set in $\mathbb{R}^n$ obtained by him. \\\\ In a general setting one cannot expect a Finsler structure induces from a metric or a weak metric, as a Finsler structure, first exists on a set with a differentiable structure called differential manifold, and then it is a family of Minkowski norms in each tangent space of the manifold (see Definition \ref{def 3.A01}).
-However, the Apollonian weak metric on the unit disc induces a Finsler structure on the unit disc.
-In this paper we explicitly find the Finsler structure of the Apollonian weak metric on the unit disc in $\mathbb R^2$, which is a Randers-type Finsler structure.
-More precisely we have, \begin{thm} \textnormal{ The Apollonian weak-Finsler structure of the Apollonian-weak metric in the unit disc $\mathbb{D}$ is a positive definite Randers structure given by}
+The variational characterization of the Apollonian weak metric and Funk metric on the convex set in $\mathbb{R}^n$ has been investigated by Yamada \cite{SY}. \\